 only if it has at least one option labeled "0" (otherwise,

 A bitbase (for mere error-free play) is normally obtained by

 extracting the relevant information from a complete Nalimov table.

-and was honored for that work at the
+He was honored for that work by

 Example: The Knight and Bishop Endgame

 The basic table base (TB) only needs to consider the positions where the bishop